-- You will be able to demonstrate an understanding of Te Tiriti o Waitangi, Māori Indigenous rights and current issues in relation to health and health equity ie: Whakamaua: Māori Health Action Plan 2020-2025. - You will contribute to responding to the DHBs Te Tiriti o Waitangi commitment to deliver effective and equitable healthcare with Māori patients and their whānau. - You will have the ability to incorporate Māori models of health, patient and whānau-centred models of care, and mātauranga Māori. - You will have insights into your own cultural awareness and an understanding of how your social-cultural influences inform biases that impact on your interactions with patients, whānau, and colleagues. - Recognising that there is an inherent power imbalance in-patient relationship, and ensuring that this is not exacerbated by overlaying your own cultural values and practices on patients.
+- You will be able to demonstrate an understanding of Te Tiriti o Waitangi, Māori Indigenous rights and current issues in relation to health and health equity ie: Whakamaua: Māori Health Action Plan 2020-2025. - You will demonstrate commitment to deliver effective and equitable healthcare with Māori patients and their whānau. - You will have the ability to incorporate Māori models of health, patient and whānau-centred models of care, and mātauranga Māori. - You will have insights into your own cultural awareness and an understanding of how your social-cultural influences inform biases that impact on your interactions with patients, whānau, and colleagues. - Recognising that there is an inherent power imbalance in-patient relationship, and ensuring that this is not exacerbated by overlaying your own cultural values and practices on patients.